 Unfortunately, even if the last point is true for you, if you have access to assistance that would allow you to meet the requirements - such as help from a friend, family member or accountant - then you probably won’t be exempt.

-HMRC can grant either a temporary or a permanent exemption, depending on your circumstances.
 A temporary exemption applies when a short-term issue stops you from meeting MTD requirements.
-This could be a serious illness or a period without stable internet access.
+This could be a serious illness, an ongoing tax claim issue or a period without stable internet access.

 A permanent exemption applies when your situation won’t change.
 This might include long-term health conditions, age-related limitations or ongoing restrictions around technology use.